These soft peach cookies are like little bites of summer! Fresh fruit, peach preserves, and a cinnamon-sugar topping make them irresistible.

 Notes

-Store cookies in an airtight container in single layers with waxed paper between layers.
-They are best the day they're baked, but will keep for 2 to 3 days.
-They will soften more over time.
+- Store in an airtight container in single layers with waxed paper between cookies.
+They’re best the day they’re made, but will keep for 2 to 3 days.
+Keep in mind that they will soften over that time.

 Brown sugar, peaches, & cinnamon!
 I’m sold!
 Looks amazing